 The private label brands’ share of total supermarket milk volumes has been relatively stable over the last couple of years; and up from around 25% back in 1999/2000.
-Looking more closely at the fresh white milk segments, where the majority of the pricing activity of the past two and a half years has occurred, private label brands currently account for 64% of fresh white regular full cream milk and 51% of modified fresh white milk sales.
+Looking more closely at the fresh white milk segments, where the majority of the pricing activity of recent years has occurred, private label brands currently account for 64% of fresh white regular full cream milk and 51% of modified fresh white milk sales.
 However, this changed quite dramatically in May 2016, with consumers responding to prominent social media campaigns to support Australian dairy farmers through increased purchases of branded milk.

 On the packaging front, plastic bottles account for nearly 80% of all milk sales in supermarkets, with the balance split between gable-top cartons (6%) and UHT cartons (14%).

 There have been significant movements within the pack sizes bought by consumers in supermarkets over the last decade.
-While the 2-litre plastic bottle remains the most popular size, with 47% share, this is down from close to 50% ten years ago.
-Similarly, the combined share of 1-litre cartons and plastic bottles has slipped from 33% to 16%.
-The major change has been in the rapid growth of the 3-litre plastic bottle, increasing its share of all supermarket milk sales from 13% when it first appeared in June 1998 to around 31% currently
+However, the 2-litre plastic bottle remains the most popular size, with 47% share.
+The combined share of 1-litre cartons and plastic bottles has slipped from 33% to 16%.
+The major change has been in the rapid growth of the 3-litre plastic bottle, increasing its share of all supermarket milk sales from 13% when it first appeared in June 1998 to around 31% currently.